The New Zealand Herald: History

 The New Zealand Herald was founded by William Chisholm Wilson, and first published on 13 November 1863.
 Wilson had been a partner with John Williamson in the New Zealander, but left to start a rival daily newspaper as he saw a business opportunity with Auckland's rapidly growing population.
 He had also split with Williamson because Wilson supported the war against the Māori (which the Herald termed "the native rebellion") while Williamson opposed it.
 The Herald also promoted a more constructive relationship between the North and South Islands.

-After the New Zealander closed in 1866 The Daily Southern Cross provided competition, particularly after Julius Vogel took a majority shareholding in 1868.
-The Daily Southern Cross was first published in 1843 by William Brown as The Southern Cross and had been a daily since 1862.
+After the New Zealander closed in 1866, The Daily Southern Cross provided competition, particularly after Julius Vogel took a majority shareholding in 1868.
+First published as The Southern Cross (without daily in its title) in 1843 by William Brown, it became a daily publication in 1862, with its name modified to The Daily Southern Cross.
 Vogel sold out of the paper in 1873 and Alfred Horton bought it in 1876.

 In 1876 the Wilson family and Horton joined in partnership and The New Zealand Herald absorbed The Daily Southern Cross.

 In 1879 the United Press Association was formed so that the main daily papers could share news stories.
-The organisation became the New Zealand Press Association in 1942.
+The organisation became the New Zealand Press Association (NZPA) in 1942.
 In 1892, the New Zealand Herald, Otago Daily Times, and Press agreed to share the costs of a London correspondent and advertising salesman.
-The New Zealand Press Association closed in 2011.
+The NZPA closed in 2011.

 The Wilson and Horton families were both represented in the company, known as Wilson & Horton, until 1996 when Tony O'Reilly's Independent News & Media Group of Dublin purchased the Horton family's interest in the company.
-The Herald is now owned by New Zealand Media and Entertainment.
+At some point, the company was purchased by APN NZ, a New Zealand subsidiary of APN News & Media.
+In April 2007, APN NZ announced it was outsourcing the bulk of the Herald's copy editing to an Australian-owned company, Pagemasters.
+The Herald is now owned by New Zealand Media and Entertainment, formed in 2014.
 That company was owned by Sydney-based APN News & Media and the Radio Network, formerly owned by the Australian Radio Network.